Design, Fabrication and Characterization of Microwave Multiplexing SQUID Prototype: Results

-Here, $\phi_{\text{offset}}$ represents the normalized magnetic flux offset passing through the SQUID loop.
+Here, $\phi_{\text{offset}}$ represents the normalized magnetic flux offset passing through the SQUID loop, $M_{\text{mod}, \text{eff}}$ refers to the effective mutual inductance between the SQUID and the modulated coil.
 Due to parasitic coupling between the flux ramp coil and the input coil, we utilize the effective mutual inductance $M_{\text{mod}, \text{eff}}$.
 The fitting results accurately describe our measurement outcomes.
 We can determine the flux-independent term in the resonant frequency expression $f_{r, \text{off}} \equiv f_0 - 4f_0^2 C_C Z_0 - \frac{4f_0^2 L_T}{Z_0}$, the modulation coefficient $\Delta f_{r, \text{mod}} \equiv \frac{4f_0^2 M_T^2}{Z_0 L_S}$, the hysteresis parameter $\lambda$, and the effective mutual inductance $M_{\text{mod}, \text{eff}}$.
 We conducted this analysis for all seven measured channels.
 Table \ref{table2} summarizes the relevant parameters obtained from the fitting of these channels.
-The results indicate that the measured values of the effective mutual inductance coefficients for different channels are generally consistent, with a deviation from simulation values within 12\%.
-The hysteresis parameter $\lambda$ ranges approximately from 0.6 to 0.9, appearing somewhat random.
+The design value of the resonance frequency is within the range of 4.251-4.509 GHz.
+The results show that both the measured resonant frequency and the corresponding design value deviate by approximately 80 MHz, which may be attributed to manufacturing errors.
+The measured values of the effective mutual inductance for different channels are generally consistent, with a deviation from simulation value(50.9 pH) within 12\%.
+The design value of hysteresis parameter $\lambda$ is approximately 0.6, but the result ranges from 0.6 to 0.9, appearing somewhat random.
 Using the calculated value of the shielded SQUID inductance $L_S$, we find the critical current to range from 4.6 to 6.9 $\mu$A. This is close to our expected critical current, though it shows variability.
-This variability may arise from processing the chips using 4-inch wafers, which could lead to differences in the Josephson junction currents at various positions on the chips.
+This variability may arise from unideal processing uniformity.